Josh Weru

-Josh Weru is an international rugby union player, who plays for the Kenyan National Team as a Number 8.
+Joshua Weru is an international rugby union player, who plays for the Kenyan National Team as a Number 8.
+He is also an outside linebacker for the Philadelphia Eagles of the National Football League (NFL).

 Career

 At 14 years old, Weru joined the Northampton Saints Academy.

 On the 3 August 2022, Josh Weru signed a professional contract with Northampton Saints after graduating from their Under-18 set up.
 His main strength was his ball carrying ability with academy coach, Will Parkin saying: “His ball-carrying ability is amongst the very best we've seen at Under-18s level”.

 Unfortunately, late in 2022 he lost his contract with Northampton, before he managed to debut for the senior team, due to his aspirations to play for the Kenyan National Team.
 Under the RFU's eligibility criteria, to secure a working visa to play professional rugby, a player from a Tier 3 nation (such as Kenya) has to have a minimum of 10 international Test caps, of which three must be played during the previous 24 months.

+In December of 2025, Weru was named to the NFL's International Player Pathway program, making him a prospect in the 2026 NFL Draft.

+In April 2026 Weru was signed by the Philadelphia Eagles of the NFL as an undrafted free agent.
+He was waived on August 30 and re-signed to the practice squad the next day.